David Bohler

 “[T]he expression ‘law respecting an establishment of religion’ probably does not so vividly remind present-day Americans of the evils, fears, and political problems that caused that expression to be written into our Bill of Rights” (Justice Black, 1947).
 Supreme Court Justice Hugo Black wrote this in the majority opinion in Everson v.
 Board of Education.
 It directly affected John Eward “Jay” Jordon, 82, then.

 Jordan was 5 years old when the Supreme Court affirmed transportation funding for his Catholic school education in Pittsburgh, Pennsylvania, in the landmark case Everson v.
 Board of Education (1947).
-Supreme Court Justice Hugo Black referenced the ‘wall’ that must separate church and state, writing that it be kept “high and impregnable,” while the Court narrowly approved transportation funding for religious schools.
-“This case will likely be referenced later this year,” Jordan said, referring to the Supreme Court’s Colorado-based St. Mary Catholic Parish v.
+This moment marked the most defining jurisprudential argument about about the Establishment Clause's intent since its ratification in 1791.
+The Court narrowly approved transportation funding for religious schools, stating that the responsibility lay on the government's side of the 'wall.'
+To illustrate this, Justice Black referenced Jefferson's concept of the ‘wall’ that must separate church and state, writing that it be kept “high and impregnable."
+Connecting past and present, Jordan remarked, “This case will likely be referenced later this year,” referring to the Supreme Court’s St. Mary Catholic Parish v.
 Roy case.
-The Court will determine whether government funding should be given to religious pre-school programs, where contemporary social issues, such as gender identity, may be influenced by religion.
+In this upcoming decision, the Court will address whether government funding should be given to religious pre-school programs, where contemporary social issues such as gender identity may be influenced by religion.

 Jordan continued talking on the phone as he stepped away from the roaring track, reflecting on the Establishment Clause in his education.
-“Religion was part of the framework in neighborhoods, and their associated schools were heavily segregated by denomination then, mainly among Protestants and Catholics,” Jordan said, distinguishing religion as an inherent social element that supported education.
+He explained, “Religion was part of the framework in neighborhoods, and their associated schools were heavily segregated by denomination then, mainly among Protestants and Catholics,” distinguishing religion as an inherent social element that supported education.

 Like the court, Jordan narrowly agrees with the Everson decision.
-“It would have been the same bus, whether to a Catholic school or a public school next door,” Jordan said, and added, “This distinction between funding religion and funding safe transportation should be the guideline for the Court’s Colorado case this year.”
-Notably, 88% of CSU poll respondents, the highest level of support among divisions, back this distinction, suggesting the Supreme Court should deny funding to religious schools that don’t adhere to federal educational mandates.
+As he put it, “It would have been the same bus I was riding, whether to a Catholic school or a public school next door,” He added, “This distinction between funding religion and funding safe transportation should be the guideline for the Court’s Colorado case this year.”
+Notably, 88% of CSU poll respondents, the highest level of support among divisions, back this distinction, suggesting the Supreme Court should deny funding to religious schools that fail to comply with federal educational mandates.

-Jordan currently lives in Boulder City, NV, and creates digital content on the Establishment Clause and other Bill of Rights issues.
-He also reports on a broad range of social, economic, political, and passion-based topics, drawing on 30 years of teaching journalism in California at Cal.
-State, Long Beach, and West Los Angeles College.
-Jordan’s lifelong career in journalism began in 1962, when the USAF stationed him at Edwards AFB in Southern California, where he served honorably as a flightline mechanic for four years before attending college.
+Jordan currently lives in Boulder City, Nevada, where he creates digital content on the Establishment Clause and other Bill of Rights issues.
+He also reports on a wide range of social, economic, political, and passion-based topics, drawing on three decades of teaching journalism at Cal State Long Beach and West Los Angeles College.
+Jordan began his lifelong career in journalism in 1962, when the USAF stationed him at Edwards AFB in Southern California.
+There, he worked as a flightline mechanic for 4 years before attending college, which set the stage for his educational path and subsequent contributions to the field.

-Passion-based reporting, such as covering NASCAR events, complements Jordan’s career, although his main desire has been to educate students on issues that affect them.
-When Jordan taught Communications Law, he would ask his students about a contemporary First Amendment issue in this way: “What truth do you trust to make this decision?”
+Passion-based reporting, such as covering NASCAR events, complements Jordan’s career, but his central aim has been to educate students about impactful issues.
+When Jordan taught Communications Law, he would ask his students about a contemporary First Amendment issue this way: “What truth do you trust to make this decision?”
 If the basis of truth was the Establishment Clause, Jordan would then ask the students, “Have you researched that basis of truth the same way religious people research theirs?”

-Jordan used these questions to highlight that religion relies on the ongoing study of historical documents to determine modern-day truth and that First Amendment truth should receive similar scrutiny.
-“In order to trust in First Amendment truth, it must first be examined at its foundation,” Jordan emphasized.
+Jordan used these questions to highlight that religion relies on the ongoing study of historical documents to determine modern-day truth and he argued that First Amendment truth should receive similar scrutiny.
+He asserted, “In order to trust in First Amendment truth, it must first be examined at its foundation."
+He believes this understanding of its intent is crucial to our nation's survival, so we don't become like the nations our founders left behind, which were shaped by government-sponsored religion.

-“Jefferson and Madison are key figures to consider when understanding the intent of the Establishment Clause,” Jordan said, explaining the firm trust our nation placed in their reasoning when drafting the Clause.
-Jordan believes a deeper understanding of Thomas Jefferson is needed to recapture his vision of the ‘wall’ meant to separate church and state.
+“Jefferson and Madison are key figures to consider when understanding the intent of the Establishment Clause,” Jordan said, emphasizing the firm trust our nation placed in their reasoning when drafting the Clause.
+Jordan believes a deeper understanding of Thomas Jefferson is needed to recapture his vision of the ‘wall’ separating church and state.

 Thomas Jefferson argued in 1786, when Virginia passed its Religious Freedom Statute, that truth in government and religion can prevail only if left to its own devices.
 He said a “Wall of Separation” was needed between them to ensure they remain isolated for truth’s sake (1802, letter to the Southern Baptist Convention).
 Below is a chart, scaled in years, showing governmental support for or demolition of ‘Jefferson’s Wall.’

-Jordan points out prior to this ‘wall,’ before the U.S. Constitution, each state set its own church-state separation guidelines.
+Jordan explained that before this ‘wall,’ before the U.S. Constitution, each state set its own church-state separation guidelines.
 Jefferson and Madison considered all of these states, especially Massachusetts.
 There, they saw how religious influence in government courts led to the Salem Witch Trials less than a century earlier.
 Undermining due process was their trust in God, which demanded belief in angels—and demons as well.
-14 women and five men were hanged, reflecting the court’s belief that women were more susceptible to demonic influence because ‘Eve ate the apple’ was evidence they trusted God for.
+Fourteen women and five men were hanged, reflecting the court’s belief that women were more susceptible to demonic influence because ‘Eve ate the apple’ was evidence they trusted God for.
 Currently, in five states, “In God We Trust” is displayed in its courts, reflecting the same Religion.

-Religion mixed with government destroyed the town of Salem (now Danvers) and discredited religious faith—the same faith that changed our nation’s motto to “In God We Trust” from “Out of Many, One” in 1956, 263 years after the Salem Witch Trials.
+Religion intertwined with government led to the undoing of Salem (now Danvers) and discredited religious faith—the same faith that changed our nation’s motto to “In God We Trust” from “Out of Many, One” in 1956, 263 years after the Salem Witch Trials.
 Jordan stoically asserted, “This was enough time for our nation to forget, so it could repeat.”
-The Trial’s aftershock removed “In God We Trust” rhetoric rather than further promoting it on the state seal.
-Why are so many state seals currently promoting this motto in courthouses and public buildings?
+He points out that the Trial’s aftershock removed “In God We Trust” rhetoric rather than further promoting it on the state seal.
+This prompts a question: Why do so many state seals today feature this motto in courthouses and public buildings?

-Southern states and their churches were strongly opposed to desegregation when the court ordered them to desegregate.
+Southern states and their churches strongly opposed desegregation when the court ordered it.
 Their counter-opposition tactics hinged on religion, which they claimed was the supreme ‘law of the land,’ with the KKK serving as enforcers and ‘witch trial’ prosecutors.
 This religious alliance aggressively supported separatists’ causes, including Jim Crow Laws, the “In God We Trust” Act, and the Southern Manifesto.

 In 1956, along with the “In God We Trust” Act, the church/KKK alliance was the primary sponsor of the “Southern Manifesto,” which was signed by 101 congressmen who denounced the Supreme Court’s desegregation decision in Brown v.
 Board of Education.
 The congressmen and their constituents promised to use "all lawful means to bring about a reversal of this decision [Brown] which is contrary to the Constitution and to prevent the use of force in its implementation."

 The first action taken by the ‘manifesto signing’ congressmen in the 84th Congress was to pass “In God We Trust” as our Nation’s motto.
-President Eisenhower had no choice but to sign it because the nation was in a Cold War against an atheistic East.
-The common social phrase, “Better Dead than Red,” relied heavily on the belief that “In God We Trust” was true.
+President Eisenhower ultimately signed it, a decision influenced by the Cold War with the atheistic East.
+As a result, the phrases “Better Dead than Red” and “In God We Trust” became cultural touchstones that defined our nation during that era.

 During most of our nation’s development, there were few Establishment Clause issues.
-What catalyst made it suddenly contentious during the Civil Rights era?
+This changed abruptly during the Civil Rights era, raising the question: What catalyst made it suddenly contentious?

-Col. Bohler attributes such church-state integration to producing fallout in our education system, where it often does, as highlighted recently by the Charlie Kirk assassination.
-“The military is protected from religious or political influence by serving the office of the President, not by political or religious affiliation—our universities should be given this same protection,” Col. Bohler said, considering the impact of Turning Point USA on higher education campuses.
+Col. Bohler later attended Stanford University, graduating with a master's degree in mechanical engineering.
+He attributes such church-state integration to producing fallout on our campuses, as highlighted by the Charlie Kirk assassination.
+“The military is protected from religious or political influence by serving the office of the President, not by party or religion—our universities should be given this same protection,” Col. Bohler said, considering the impact of Turning Point USA on higher education campuses.

 Turning Point chapters are distinct from other religious organizations on campus.
 First, they are shot at.
-Statistically, the reason a traditional Jehovah's Witness was not shot first was Turning Point’s religious integration with the popular government.
+Statistically, the reason a customary Jehovah's Witness was not shot before was only because of Turning Point’s religious integration with the popular government.
 The CSU Turning Point chapter often endures snarls and curses from other students at tabling events.
 Anything beyond a table, while wearing MAGA gear, results in police reports and chaos.

 The best example of church-state integration on campus is set by the Jehovah’s Witnesses: they are always present, willing to share their faith only if asked, and nonpolitical.
-Jehovah’s Witnesses also do not get paid to stand there offering “Free Bible Courses,” assuming a student has the extra time.
+Jehovah’s Witnesses do not get paid to offer 'Free Bible Courses' (assuming a student has the extra time).
 Other religious organizations get paid to be present on campus.

 Liam Gee is paid part-time by a Christian nonprofit to engage with CSU students.
 He promotes discussion by displaying a question on a standing poster board.
 This week, a question was “What religion is best for the world?”
-Gee’s questions prompted passersby to checkmark their religion, except for Shawn Lantz, a young CSU environmental engineering student.
+Gee’s questions prompted passersby to check a box for their religion, except for Shawn Lantz, a young CSU environmental engineering student.

-Lantz questioned the need for religion in the world and said, “In fact, it makes me sad--sad to think people would devote their entire lives to something that could be wrong.”
-Lantz exemplifies the best of CSU by promoting civil discussion on campus.
-He admonished one student for making circular arguments that always ended with the student saying, “You’re stupid,” to the religious group.
+Lantz challenged the necessity of religion in the world, expressing, “In fact, it makes me sad--sad to think people would devote their entire lives to something that could be wrong.”

-Gee explained why the primary response to his question was Christianity, even though he acknowledged his respondents were biased.
+Gee explained why Christianity was the primary response to his poster-board question, even though he acknowledged that most of his respondents were biased.
 He noted that Jesus affirms our Constitution’s Establishment Clause.
 “Render unto Caesar that which is Caesar’s,” Gee declared, arguing that Jesus supports church-state separation.

 “Jesus did not want the government’s influence or sponsorship in any way.
 He showed us this when he became physically angry, overturning the currency exchangers’ tables,” Gee said.